vincentx1908/fifthrepos/README.md

 # fifthrepos
-This project is to illustrate the mergin conflics with multiple developers.
+This project is to illustrate the merging conflics with multiple developers.